Maruti Suzuki Q2 net up 3.4% at Rs 2,484 cr

 -

-ALSO READ5 less known Maruti facts: Workers take 2,545 steps to finish every car Maruti Suzuki clocks 26% jump in August sales over festive demand Maruti sells record 144,081 cars in April, domestic volumes up 23% GST, rising input costs hurt Maruti Q1 numbers Price is no longer king: Maruti has a new strategy to score over rivals
+ALSO READMaruti Suzuki Q2 net up 3.4% at Rs 2,484 cr 5 less known Maruti facts: Workers take 2,545 steps to finish every car Maruti Suzuki continues to lead PV market; 7 models in top 10 list Maruti Suzuki clocks 26% jump in August sales over festive demand Maruti sells record 144,081 cars in April, domestic volumes up 23%

 -